-The prerequisite is MAT 1531, passed with a grade of C- or higher.
+The prerequisite is MAT 1531.
 This course is offered every even-numbered spring.

 MAT 3210 - Linear Algebra

 This course introduces linear algebra.
 The instruction includes such topics as systems of linear equations, matrix algebra, determinants, vector spaces, linear transformations, eigenvalues and eigenvectors, and applications.